Jobriath A.D.: Synopsis

 The film tells the story of Jobriath, known as the first openly gay rock star.
 It begins when Jobriath was a member of the Los Angeles cast of Hair, where he played the role of Woof.
 The documentary then moves to New York where Jobriath has re-located and highlights his time with a band called Pidgeon, which quickly disbanded after one album.
 He then meets talent manager and promoter Jerry Brandt.
 After hearing some of his music, Brandt becomes his manager and gets him a record deal, reportedly worth $500,000 with Elektra Records.
 Brandt then starts a massive publicity campaign promoting Jobriath, in New York City and abroad in London and Paris, before anyone had even heard any of his music.
 Meanwhile, in interviews with the media, Jobriath is introducing himself to the world as "the true fairy of rock 'n' roll".
 After the release of two albums, his career never takes off, the gay community has shunned him for being too flamboyant and in your face gay, and music critics have basically dismissed him.
-He leaves the music business and returns to his mother's house for a brief period before moving back to New York where he re-invents himself as Cole Berlin, a cabaret act, doing gigs at piano bars.
+He leaves the music business and returns to his mother's house for a brief period before moving back to New York where he re-invents himself as Cole Berlin, a cabaret act, performing gigs at piano bars.
 Shortly thereafter, he dies from AIDS in 1983.

 Henry Rollins narrates the film, and it features the following artists, who said that Jobriath influenced them: Marc Almond (Soft Cell), Joey Arias (performance artist), Jayne County (Wayne County & the Electric Chairs, Joe Elliott (Def Leppard), Stephin Merritt (The Magnetic Fields), Jake Shears (Scissor Sisters), Will Sheff (Okkervil River) and Justin Tranter (Semi Precious Weapons).